MTTR is bad for SecOps. See why –

 MTTR is a bad metric because it cannot be used to report on activity within a SOC.

-Uptime is the most important metric in a NOC, and mean time to repair (mean time to recovery/restore) [MTTR] is an accurate measure of performance.
+Uptime is the most important metric in a NOC, and the mean time to repair (mean time to recovery/restore) [MTTR] is an accurate measure of performance.
 A SOC’s MTTR.
 However, is a proxy for analyst activity, which may lead to the wrong choice of behavior.
 An analyst will be incentivized to rush investigations and not feed updates back into the control system if they are assessed on how quickly they close out alerts.
 Due to this, the same attackers appear repeatedly in an analyst’s console, since they weren’t effectively blocked by previous incidents.

 The MTTR can worsen the problem by motivating rushed investigations by leading analysts to ignore alerts that could otherwise be examined.
 IDC’s InfoBrief, published by FireEye recently, confirms that analysts do indeed ignore alerts.
 About 35 percent of security analysts within organizations and 44 percent of security analysts employed by managed security service providers (MSSPs) overlook them because of excessive alerts and false positives.
 MTTR measures productivity, resulting in poor alert handling.
 Which further exacerbates this stress.